Skip to main content

 SubPlat

-The triage owner should begin each day by checking whether there are any new urgent issues in Jira, Sentry, Stripe, and Grafana, as well as questions in the subscription-platform channel.
+The triage owner should begin each day by checking whether there are any new urgent issues in Jira, Sentry, Stripe, and Grafana, as well as questions in the subscription-platform Slack channel.

 If you are currently working on an issue and there are new S1 or S2 issues, re-evaluate whether the new issue(s) should take higher priority.